-Get a better understanding of your supply chain network and optimize your flows with the help of smart visualizations.
+Get a better understanding of your supply chain network and optimize your flows with the help of intelligent visualizations.

-From Sankey charts to Boolean plots, this article presents 4 Python visualizations to provide key insights into your supply chain operations.
+This article presents four Python visualizations, from Sankey charts to Boolean plots, that provide key insights into your supply chain operations.

 As a Data Scientist, how can share my insights to business people using engaging visuals?